How to Choose a Payroll Provider: Important Factors to Consider

-Choosing to move payroll provider is always a big decision and not one that any finance team, HR department or payroll manager takes lightly.
-There is bound to be a certain amount of trepidation; after all, it can be a risk and is often a time-consuming process.
+Choosing a payroll provider is always a big decision, and not one that any finance team or HR department should take lightly.
+There is bound to be a certain amount of trepidation; after all, it’s a big thing to take the leap to something new.

 In-house or outsourcing?

 We've written about the payroll outsourcing vs in-house debate before.
 Each option has its perks, and you must identify what suits you and your business's needs best.

 To help make the decision easier, think about the pain points you're currently facing.
 For example, if visibility and control over the payroll process is something you lack and you want to be allowed to make changes yourself, in-house payroll is likely the best way forward.

 With in-house payroll, you become responsible for the whole payroll process—e.g., paying employees on time, calculations, submissions to HMRC, and much more.